Unity-Technologies/facial-ar-remote/readme.md

 Asset for storing recorded sessions.

 ***
 Why are these separate components?
 The core reason is to make all this more modular and separate out the functions more.
 Some of the idea was possibly needing wanting to switch network streams easier for implementing multiple devices.
-In having both the Network Stream and Playback Stream be providers of the stream data conceptually makes it a little cleaner to know what is going on.
+In having both the `Network Stream` and `Playback Stream` be providers of the stream data conceptually makes it a little cleaner to know what is going on.
 You are also able to switch between recording and playback without needing to stop any of the internal stream updating.
 I also was working on driving multiple characters from the same stream provider.
 This was to better test a control capture across several characters or versions of the same character all together.
 Also, the idea is that you could extend just the stream source or stream reader without having to reinvent/extend one master class

 ### Known Issues

-1. Character Rig Controller does not support Humanoid Avatar for bone animation.
+1. `Character Rig Controller` does not support Humanoid Avatar for bone animation.

 2. Animation Baking does not support Humanoid Avatar for avatar bone animation.

-3. Stream source can only connect to a single stream reader.

-4. Some network setups cause an issue with DNS lookup for getting IP addresses of the server computer.
+3. Some network setups cause an issue with DNS lookup for getting IP addresses of the server computer.

 Note: History edits were made on 10/29/2018.
 If you cloned this repository before that date, please rebase before submitting a Pull Request.